mikblack/hpgp-basics/chr5-novel-regions.md

 79 chr5-novel-nodes-ge10-le50-paths.txt
 ```

+There are 79 or these.

-We can now use thesenode IDs to investigate the characteristics of these nodes.
+We can now use these node IDs to investigate the characteristics of these nodes.

 Reformat to include length info: